ChuanMeng/RLT4Reranking/README.md

 pip install --editable .
 cd ..
 ```
+All re-ranked lists would be stored in the directory `datasets/msmarco-v1-passage/runs` or 'datasets/robust04/runs'.

 Note that we recommend using GPU to execute all commands in this section.